octokit/plugin-rest-endpoint-methods.js/docs/packages/listPackagesForUser.md

 Lists all packages in a user's namespace for which the requesting user has access.

-To use this endpoint, you must authenticate using an access token with the `read:packages` scope.
-If the `package_type` belongs to a GitHub Packages registry that only supports repository-scoped permissions, your token must also include the `repo` scope.
-For the list of GitHub Packages registries that only support repository-scoped permissions, see "[About permissions for GitHub Packages](https://docs.github.com/packages/learn-github-packages/about-permissions-for-github-packages#permissions-for-repository-scoped-packages)."
+OAuth app tokens and personal access tokens (classic) need the `read:packages` scope to use this endpoint.
+If the `package_type` belongs to a GitHub Packages registry that only supports repository-scoped permissions, the `repo` scope is also required.
+For the list of these registries, see "[About permissions for GitHub Packages](https://docs.github.com/packages/learn-github-packages/about-permissions-for-github-packages#permissions-for-repository-scoped-packages)."

 ```js
 octokit.rest.packages.listPackagesForUser({